Baltimore Key Bridge collapse: All we know about the ship crash and victims

 — Citizen Free Press (@CitizenFreePres) March 26, 2024

-- “Our hearts go out to the families of those who remain missing as a result of this horrific incident,” the White House said.
-It also said President Joe Biden’s administration was in touch with the governor of Maryland and mayor of Baltimore to offer any federal assistance they need.
+- “Our hearts go out to the families of those who remain missing as a result of this horrific incident,” the White House said in a statement.
+It also said Biden and administration officials was in touch with the governor of Maryland and mayor of Baltimore to offer any federal assistance they need.

-- The Dali was chartered by the shipping company Maersk at the time of the incident, the Danish company said in a statement.”We are horrified by what has happened in Baltimore, and our thoughts are with all of those affected,” it said.
+- The Dali was chartered by the shipping company Maersk at the time of the incident, the Danish company said in a statement.
+“We are horrified by what has happened in Baltimore, and our thoughts are with all of those affected,” it said.

-- “We are closely following the investigations conducted by authorities, … and we will do our utmost to keep our customers informed,” Maersk said.
+- “We are closely following the investigations conducted by authorities … and we will do our utmost to keep our customers informed,” Maersk said.

 - There are “no indications” the collision of the ship was an intentional act, US Homeland Security Secretary Alejandro Mayorkas wrote on X.